ImperialCollegeLondon/ci-best-practice/index.md

 ## Recommendations

-We suggest the below ordering in terms of preference for a CI setup:
+Different CI setup options are list below in order of preference.

 1. Use the `front-end` and `back-end` provided by your version control host i.e. GitHub Actions or GitLab CI.